Anger

 So if you want less Anger in your life- work on your fears.

-An attitude of wanting to understand rather than be understood is “helpful”.
+An attitude of wanting to understand rather than be understood is helpful.

 The acts of disrespect and beyond are too numerous to list but here are a

-few of the most common.
 Talking while the other person is talking.

-If two people are talking at the same time, no one is listening.
-Standing while arguing.
 Sit down, it is harder to yell while sitting, also you will be more likely to be at even eye level.
 You will note that sitting can also create a “safe” distance between people; it also prevents the intimidation factor of one person standing “over” the other.
 Try to keep hand movements to a minimum.

 Stay in the moment, do not bring up the past, and allow the anger to flow out of you.